Beam model of Doppler backscattering: Reciprocity theorem

 Before we conclude this section, we first show that this equation can be further simplified.
 We use the microwave and reciprocal electric fields, as well as the linearised dielectric tensor, in the reciprocity theorem.
 Substituting equations (\ref{eq:density_tb}), (\ref{eq:beam_field_final}), (\ref{eq:reciprocal_field_final}), (\ref{eq:alpha_O}), and (\ref{eq:alpha_X}) into the volume integral of the reciprocity theorem, equation (\ref{eq:reciprocity_theorem}), we get

-To simplify this expression and thus the subsequent algebra, we first make an argument about the contribution of the reciprocal electric field to the backscattered amplitude.
+Here we have assumed that the polarisation of the probe beam is appropriately well-matched to the pitch angle at the plasma edge, such that only one mode, either O or X, propagates into the plasma.
+If this assumption does not hold, then one should calculate $A_r$ for each probe beam mode separately and add the two together.
+To simplify the above expression, equation (\ref{eq:reciprocity_theorem_explicit}), and thus the subsequent algebra, we first make an argument about the contribution of the reciprocal electric field to the backscattered amplitude.

 In general, the O and X modes take different paths through the plasma, even if they enter the plasma at the same point.
 For a given polarisation of the probe beam $\mathbf{E}_b$, the reciprocal beam with the same polarisation will follow the same path as the probe beam, and the reciprocal beam with the opposite polarisation follows a different path.
 As a result, the reciprocal beam with the same polarisation as the probe beam overlaps with the probe beam over a volume of order $W^2 L$, whereas the reciprocal beam with the opposite polarisation in general overlaps only over a small volume $W^3$.
 Since the contribution to the integral from the reciprocal beam with the opposite polarisation to the probe beam is small by $W / L \ll 1$, equation (\ref{eq:reciprocity_theorem_explicit}) simplifies to

-This is the form the of backscattered amplitude that we subsequently use.
+This is the form of the backscattered amplitude that we subsequently use.